 Established House of Aja

 Mythology has been a hobby of mine for some time.
-I used it to find the name Aja.
-I wanted Africa to represented first.
-Not knowing that there was an entire history of Gods, just like we Zeus and the other Greek Gods.
-Yurobians of west African in countries like Nigeria and Benin called them Orishas.
-As in other mythology, each god had their own power.
+I used it to find the name, Aja.
+I wanted Africa to be represented first.
+Not knowing that there was an entire history of Gods, just like Zeus and the other Greek Gods.
+Yurobians of west Africans in countries like Nigeria and Benin called them Orishas.
+As in other mythology, each god had its own power.

 I searched for whoever represented nature and found Aja.
 The Spirit of the forest, animals, and herbal healers.
 She being the spirit of the forest, her healing came from her knowledge of things of the forest.
 She'd go and grab what she would need and make it for the needing person.

 A current wave of getting back to all things natural makes learning essential wellness for yourself ever important.
 House of Aja was built to help people learn ways the oils can be useful in everyday life.
 Elders have spoken to me about muscle pains and arthritis.
 While middle-aged people are looking to take care of their hair.
 2020 gave all of us an attitude and House of Aja would like everyone to relaax.